Joseph Gosler

 Photo Credit: Sheila Wolper

 Joseph Gosler was born in the Netherlands in July 1942.
-At seven months old, he was given to the Dutch resistance and placed with the Dijkstra family.
-Though danger lurked everywhere he was lucky, his birth parents (Henriette and Maurice) were not as fortunate.
-They were caught and severally beaten.
-His mother, who had ivory white skin and blue eyes was told that she would be killed if found with a Jew again.
-His father was taken to a transition camp called Westerbork.
-The war ended and both parents reunited with their son, but to Joseph they were strangers.
-He was angry, disoriented and wanted to return to his wartime family.
-In 1949, (with the addition of his sister, Marja) they immigrated to Israel and subsequently to the USA in 1953.
+At seven months old, he was given to the Dutch resistance (the underground movement against the German occupation of the Netherlands during WWII), and placed with the Dijkstra family.
+Though danger lurked everywhere, he was lucky; his birth parents (Henriette and Maurice) were not as fortunate.
+They were caught and severely beaten.
+His mother, who had ivory white skin and blue eyes, was told that she would be killed if found with a Jew again.
+His father was taken to a transit camp called Westerbork, in the northeastern part of the Netherlands, about 19 miles from the German border.
+WWII ended, and both parents were reunited with their son.
+However, to Joseph, they were total strangers.
+He was angry, disoriented, and wanted to return to his wartime family.
+In 1949, with the addition of his sister, Marja, the family immigrated to Israel, and subsequently to the USA in 1953.

-Joseph is the author of Searching for Home: The Impact of WWII on a Hidden Child (Jewish Children in the Holocaust), his international debut.
-He earned a BA in History and MBA in Corporate Finance and worked for 40 years as a finance director in various schools.
-He and his wife (Sheila) founded a pre-school called Beginnings Nursery, and have one son who lives in New York City.
+Joseph is the author of Searching for Home: The Impact of WWII on a Hidden Child.
+He earned a BA in History, and an MBA in Corporate Finance, and worked for 40 years as a finance director in various schools.
+He and his wife (Sheila) founded a pre-school called Beginnings Nursery, have one son, and live in New York City.

 To download an editable flyer, CLICK HERE